 Bright, psychedelic colors are reminiscent of the 1960s and ’70s, while pink, black and teal smack of the ’50s.
 Of course, everyone associates color combinations with certain time periods, but with a little research, you’ll find that these colors are more than just public perception.

 Author Katie Greenwood took the time to study the specific color palettes that appeared most commonly in fashion and design for each year of the 20th century.
 She published her findings into one drool-worthy book entitled 100 Years of Colors that we can’t wait to get our hands on.
-Even though the release date is not until mid-October (copies are available for pre-order here), we’re fortunate to have excerpted pages from the highly anticipated book that pairs a year’s en vogue color palettes alongside historical promotional pieces.
+We’re fortunate to have excerpted pages from the highly anticipated book that pairs a year’s en vogue color palettes alongside historical promotional pieces.